Collective-Intelligence-Labs/omni-payments/doc/overview.md

 ## Aggregation

 All the transactions are aggregated on the aggreagtion layer.
-It acs
+So there is no need to perform any transaction directly to a blockchain.
+All the transaction including deposit to omnichain account, withdraw to native account, or transfer between omnichain transaction.

 ## Smart-contract